 You can even choose to split your payment between cash and points.
 Hilton will offer you a slide bar so you can choose the percentage of money you want to use.

-You can also redeem your Hilton points for flights, experiences and other things (though they’re not a good deal).
+You can also redeem your Hilton points for flights, experiences and other things (though this is generally not a good deal).
 Check out this post for a full guide on how to use Hilton Honors points.

 If you’re freaking out at the prospect of a $450 annual fee, there are other Hilton cards that can serve you.

-Through August 28, 2019, the Hilton Honors American Express Surpass® Card comes with 130,000 Hilton points and a weekend-night award after spending $4,000 on purchases within the first four months of account opening.
+The Hilton Honors American Express Surpass® Card comes with 125,000 Hilton points after you spend $2,000 on purchases within the first three months of account opening.
 It also comes with complimentary Gold elite status.
 You can earn Diamond elite status after you spend $40,000 on eligible purchases with your card in a calendar year (valid through the end of the next calendar year after it’s earned).

-This card has a $95 annual fee (see rates & fees), but you can achieve many of the same benefits as the Amex Hilton Aspire if you’re a big spender.
+This card has a $95 annual fee (see rates and fees), but you can achieve many of the same benefits as the Amex Hilton Aspire if you’re a big spender.

 You could effortlessly receive $750+ in free travel at terrific hotels — even pricey resorts — with that bonus.
-Or stretch your points for more nights at less fancy hotels (that’s my favorite way to use hotel points).
+Or stretch your points for more nights at less fancy hotels (which is my favorite way to use hotel points).

-The Amex Hilton Aspire has a load of ongoing benefits that can save you a ton:
+The Amex Hilton Aspire has a load of ongoing benefits that can save you a ton (terms apply):

 - Annual weekend-night award (at participating Hilton hotels)